Vendiamorpha: Description

-The phenomenon of left-right alternating segments is called glide reflection symmetry, and is a diagnostic feature of proarticulatans.
+The phenomenon of left-right alternating segments is called glide reflection symmetry, and is a diagnostic feature of proarticulates.
 Transverse elements decrease in size from one end to the other and are inclined in the same direction.
-The larger isomers cover the smaller ones externally and the first isomer is much larger than the rest.

-Typically, the first few, or largest isomers are fused together to form a headshield-like structure, leading some researchers to have originally considered them to be ancestral or related to arthropods, though, overwhelming evidence of them being proarticulatans have since led researchers to discard this hypothetical relationship.
+Typically, the first few, or largest initial isomers are fused together to form a headshield-like structure, leading some researchers to have originally considered them to be ancestral or related to arthropods, though, overwhelming evidence of them being proarticulates have since led researchers to discard this hypothetical relationship.

 Some vendiamorphs (e.g., Vendia and Paravendia) supposedly demonstrate a digestive-distributive system consisting of a simple axial tube and lateral appendages, with one lateral appendage corresponding to one isomer.

-Class Vendiamorpha currently includes only one Family Vendiidae (originally referred to as Vendomiidae as the type genus Vendomia, before V. menneri was redescribed as a member of Dickinsonia) that consist of species Vendia sokolovi, V. rachiata, Paravendia janae and possibly Karakhtia nessovi, from Ediacaran (Vendian) rocks of the Arkhangelsk Region in Russia.
+The tentative vendiamorph Karakhatia is unique from the other members, as well as all proarticulates, in the fact that is has been noted to bearing 'coarse radial folds' around its outer margin, which has given it a noticeably frilly appearance, has been likened to what is seen in material of Haootia.

+Taxonomy

+Vendiamorpha currently contains the singular Family Vendiidae (Originally Vendomiidae, derived from Vedomia, which was later synonymised into Dickinsonia.):